ellis/roboliq/README.md

 The only supported backend is for Tecan Evoware robots, but other backends can also be added.

-The important sub-directories of this repository are:

-* `roboliq-processor`: the source code for processing protocols and making sure they are complete
-* `roboliq-processor/src/evoware`: the source code for the Tecan Evoware backend
-* `roboliq-runtime-cli`: the source code for a command line utility that handles logging and measurements while experiments are running

 # Installation

 This guide assumes that you have some familiarity with using the command line terminal.